impojr/CustomDialogue/README.md

 #### DialogueKeys

 The `DialogueKey` class is a static class of keys.
 These are defined for use in the `DialogueList` and `ConversationList` classes, to ensure the values are always equal.
 The `Conversation` object's array of TextBoxes has it's text value equal to a dialogue key.
 This is so it can be displayed to the user, and if clicked on, that key can be used to show the correct dialogue.

+## Inventory

+The inventory is a class that holds the player's current items.
+These can be presented to NPCs to trigger events and dialogue.

+### Item Database

+The Item Database is a static class that contains a list of all items that can be placed in the inventory.

+## Areas of Interest

+Areas Of Interest are objects within the scene the player can interact with.
+They contain an item the player can pick up, and mandatory dialogue that can play.
+The AOI can also be destroyed after interaction.

+### Area Of Interest Trigger

+The `AreaOfInterestTrigger` triggers the player's response when interacting with an area of interest.
+Area's of Interest need to be tagged as `AreasOfInterest` for the collider to detect them.